Put these entertaining family-friendly shows on your watch list this summer.

 What's more elusive than a single show everyone in your whole family can enjoy together?
-Each of these shows has been a hit with our family of six, plus plenty of excellent reviews from viewers all over the world, and is ready to stream right now.
+I'm not sure.
+Each of these shows has been a hit with our family of six while receiving plenty of excellent reviews from viewers all over the world, and are available for streaming right now.

 If you've already plowed through Nailed It, Sugar Rush and The Great British Baking Show (all streaming on Netflix), try this refreshing take on a "cookery show" with an unlikely expert at the helm.
 James May is the host of the UK's wildly popular car series, The Grand Tour.
 Despite claiming that he "can't cook," May brings a steady if foppish hand to the kitchen, pointing out interesting facts—some historical, some scientific—along the way.
 All while huffing and puffing just enough about the behind-the-scenes silliness that is making a TV show.
 Available on Amazon Prime.

 In this race against time competition available on Netflix, team members must navigate rooms flooded with "lava" by leaping from chairs, hanging from curtains and swinging from chandeliers.
 It's an intense ride that my whole family loves, though please note: you may all find yourself yelling a the screen as the game progresses.
 Netflix has promised viewers that a season two of The Floor is Lava will arrive sometime in 2022.

 A cross between The Amazing Race and The Westminster Dog Show, this is reality TV at its family best.
 Every competing team is half dog, half besotted human.
 Competitions take place in incredible locales (Mexico City, Costa Rica, Los Angeles and more), but what's most mesmerizing about this series is how loved the pets are.
 These dogs are literally men and women's best friends.
 And all that teamwork could mean big bucks.
 The top prize is an incredible $750,000, of which $250,000 goes to the winner's favorite animal charity.
 Available on Amazon Prime.